Albert R. Cunningham, Ph. D.

 From a toxicological point-of-view, the majority of chemicals in use today only have basic toxicological information associated with them and only a few have been adequately studied for their involvement in complex human and environmental health concerns such as cancer, birth defects, and ecosystem damage.
 Due to time and cost constraints, accepted methods of toxicity testing cannot adequately assess the existing tens of thousands of chemicals for adverse human and environmental effects.

 From a pharmacological point-of-view, many chemicals have therapeutic activity but also have deleterious activity.
-The identification of novel compounds and the subsequent synthesis of many congeners is often required to maximize efficacy and minimize toxicity.
+The identification of novel compounds and the subsequent synthesis of many analogs is often required to maximize efficacy and minimize toxicity.
 However, in many instances even though the therapeutic target is known, the toxicological targets are not.
 Thus, even at the cost of excessive safety testing, the toxic effects of some drugs are only realized after widespread use.